 - The authorized body adequately documented the basis for its determination concurrently with making that determination (Treas.
 Reg.
 53.4958-6(a)(3)).

-Although the Rebuttal Presumption of Reasonable is prescribed with respect to compensation arrangements, it generally lays out a process that organizations are encouraged to follow in approving any transaction with a disqualified person or other individual with a possible conflict of interest.
+Although the Rebuttal Presumption of Reasonableness is prescribed with respect to compensation arrangements, it generally lays out a process that organizations are encouraged to follow in approving any transaction with a disqualified person or other individual with a possible conflict of interest.

 Certain filing organizations should also remember that the annual information return with the IRS (i.e., Form 990 and Form 990-EZ), which is a publicly available document and signed under penalty of perjury, requires organizations to disclose whether an excess benefit transaction has occurred or the organization became aware that an excess benefit transaction has occurred in a prior year (see e.g., Form 990, Part VI, Question 89b).
 Organizations are well advised to understand the consequences of this rule both in terms of intermediate sanctions and the loss of good will and public trust that results from organizations that allow such violations to occur under their leaders’ oversight.